thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 2.1 Requirements

 * 2.1.1: All functionality and content is operable from the keyboard.
+(A)
 * 2.1.2: There are no keyboard stops to prevent reaching some content.
+(A)

 ### 2.1 Solutions